tildetown/rodo/README.md

       (display-to-file "this is a test" "somefile.txt" #:mode 'text #:exists 'replace) (file-or-directory-permissions "somefile.txt" #o600))
     ```
+    - Unfortunately the above solution leaves the file readable for a split second, which would be enough for another program to read information in the files
 - Add color option to `config.rkt` file
 - Encrypt `todo.txt` file
 - Add note on `.bash_history` about items being added here before going into the `todo.txt` file